elm-city-craftworks/practicing-ruby-manuscripts/articles/v6/001-parsing-json.md

 The `getch` method returns the next character, and advances the pointer by one.

-Now that we've covered some of the basics for scanning strings, let's take a look at using Racc.
+Now that we've covered the basics for scanning strings, let's take a look at using Racc.

 ## Racc Basics